Skip to content

 What overnight facilities are provided?

-The Tour provides outdoor tent camping at all locations, and limited indoor camping (only for those who sign up for the indoor option due to limited space).
-Indoor camping is at a nearby church for both Lander and Dubois, but at the Middle School in Riverton.
-Motels are available at all overnight locations, but must be arranged by the rider.
+Those opting for motels must make their own arrangements.
 The rider is also responsible for getting to and from their accommodations on their own (bring a daypack and bike there, leaving your big bag on the luggage truck – at the permission of the luggage truck driver).

 Are there any designated motels on the route?